Splunk HEC

 Downloads and templates

-Use the Splunk HEC template when you want to bind sink settings from infra config.
+Use the Splunk HEC template when you want to load sink settings from infra config.

 Splunk template JSON